Nikki Bella Fires Up Romance Rumors After She’s Spotted On Date With ‘DWTS’ Partner Artem Chigvintsev

 “People would always make these comments.
 They’d write all this stuff on John’s page and then on her page and Artem,” her sister Brie Bella said during an episode of their show.

-During the current season of Total Bellas, fans have seen Nikki open up to the idea of dating new guys as her sister set her up on a date with Peter Kraus, who was the first runner-up in season 13 of The Bachelorette.
+During the current season of Total Bellas, fans have seen Nikki open up to the idea of dating new guys as her sister set her up on a date with Peter Kraus, who was the first runner-up in Season 13 of The Bachelorette.

 As for Nikki’s current relationship with Artem, Hollywood Life’s source described it as “casual.”